THE MAIN ADVANTAGES OF MUNICIPAL BONDS

 Investors are attracted to municipal bonds for three reasons: safety of principal, regular predictable income and the tax free benefits.
 Together, these three elements can make a compelling case for including tax-free municipal bonds in your portfolio.

 POTENTIAL SAFETY OF PRINCIPAL Many investors, particularly those nearing retirement or in retirement, are concerned about protecting their principal.
-In March of 2012, Moody’s published research showed that rated investment grade municipal bonds had an average cumulative default rate of just 0.08% between 1970 and 2011.* That means while there is some risk of principal loss, investing in rated investment-grade municipal bonds can be a cornerstone for safety of your principal.
+In July of 2018, Moody’s published research showed that rated investment-grade municipal bonds had an average cumulative default rate of just 0.10% between 1970 and 2017.* That means while there is some risk of principal loss, investing in rated investment-grade municipal bonds can be a cornerstone for safety of your principal.